implse/Sorting_Algorithms/README.md

 Cocktail shaker sort also known as bidirectional bubble sort is a variation of bubble sort that is both a stable sorting algorithm and a comparison sort. the algorithm differs from a bubble sort in that it sorts in both directions on each pass through the list.

 `Time Complexity : O(N^2)`

+## Tim Sort

+Tim Sort is a sorting algorithm based on Insertion Sort and Merge Sort.

+Tim Sort is a very fast `O(N log(N))` stable sorting algorithm.
+It is one of the best sorting algorithm in terms of complexity and stability.